lucasepe/pwsafe/README.md

 +--------------------------------------------+
 ```

-## Copy a specific field value to your clipboard (`clip`)
+## Copy a specific field value to clipboard (`clip`)

-Usefull if you want to grab the password without showing the record content.
+Useful if you want to grab the password without showing the record content.

 ```bash
 | => pwsafe clip -file test.dat "my cool site"